jeromepalayoor/savingtheworld1/README.md

 Website link: [check it out here](https://wizardly-water-19056.pktriot.net/)

 Note: Since my code has sensitive information, I did not use a remote hosting environment due to privacy concerns.
-Instead I am running a server from my computer and using [Packetriot](https://packetriot.com/) to use a tunnel sevice and host my local server onto the internet, hence the wierd link.
+Instead I am running a server from my computer and using [Packetriot](https://packetriot.com/) to use a tunnel sevice and host my local server onto the internet, hence the weird link.
 It may be down for a while when I am updating my code.